mattdooman/mattdooman.github.io/_posts/2022-05-01-gudernews.markdown

 project-date: May 2022
 client: Start Bootstrap
 category: Social Media
-description: Created a comedy magazine online called Gudernews in May of 2022.
-Currently there are 9 writers on my slack.
+description: I created a comedy magazine online.
+I recieve pitches from  9 writers on my slack and create original videos and headlines myself.
 Each post ranges from 100-150,000 impressions and 500-1000 likes.